BUBUBIUBIU/Prof_search/README.md

 ## programming-standard
-State, Props, variables Should be camelCase
+1. State, Props, variables Should be camelCase
+2. include TypeCheck in each of the class, [Click Here for Guidance](https://reactjs.org/docs/typechecking-with-proptypes.html)